 Wait until you see this unusual house made completely out of newspaper called The Paper House in Rockport, Massachusetts.
 It is not a green house or re-purposed house of today.
 The Paper House was built in 1924 by Mr. Elis F. Stenman who was a mechanical engineer that designed machines that made paper clips.
 He started building his summer home out of paper as a hobby and it is still standing.
-There is a long interview on The Paper House website with his grandniece, who now runs the Paper House that is open for tours.
+There is a long interview on The Paper House website with his grandniece, who now runs The Paper House that is open for tours.

-The house framework, floors, and roof are all wood.
+The Paper House framework, floors, and roof are all wood.
 The walls are made of pressed paper about an inch thick made by many layers of newspaper, glue, and varnish on the outside making it water-proof.
 But wait, he did not stop there, Mr. Elis Stenman also made furniture out of half-inch thick small rolls of paper cut to various sizes and glued or nailed together.

 Bewilderment, wonder, and wacky house made of paper!
 Is it any wonder there are daily tours?
 A hobby that turned into newspaper hoarding or OCD would be today’s headlines.
 The patience it took to accomplish this is maddening.